-Because the Jira [shared] home directory contains key runtime data that determines the way Jira works and the information it displays, it’s crucial that you keep an up-to-date backup of its contents.The contents of the home directory include data such as:
+Because the Jira [shared] home directory contains key runtime data that determines the way Jira works, how it looks, and the information it displays, it’s crucial that you keep an up-to-date backup of its contents.The contents of the home directory include data such as:

 - configuration files

 - temporary files